 There are many floor and wall board manufacturers, and you should be very cautious in choosing the proper protection.
 The type board you choose should be U.L. rated and listed.
 After examining the area you plan to place your stove and determining it requires a board, the next step is to select the proper size.
 The stove you choose will determine the size board that is required.
-The approved protector board should be large enough to provide a minimum of eight inches (8") behind the unit, eight inches (8") on either side and sixteen inches (16") in the front where the door is located.
-This stove requires a minimum of 42.0" D x 41.25" W floor protection.
+The approved protector board should be large enough to provide a minimum of eight inches (8") behind the unit, eight inches (8") on both sides and sixteen inches (16") in the front where the door is located.
+The protection must have an R-value of 1.5 (English units) or equivalent (See "Installation on a Combustible Floor").
+This stove requires a minimum 39.0" x 52.5" floor protection.